Christine Lagarde

 In the Media

 In the media, Lagarde appeared in the Academy Award-winning documentary feature "Inside Job," about the 2007-08 financial crisis.
-She was later portrayed by actress Laila Robins in the HBO television drama film "Too Big to Fail," based on the eponymous non-fiction book also about the global financial crisis.
+She was later portrayed by actress Laila Robins in the HBO television drama film "Too Big to Fail," based on the eponymous nonfiction book about the global financial crisis.

 Honors

 Other recognition for Lagarde has come in the media, particularly in Forbes magazine.
 From 2011 to 2020, she appeared each year on the publication's annual list of the "Most Powerful Women in the World."
-Lagarde's highest rank was number two in both 2019 and 2020.
+Christine's highest rank was #2 in both 2019 and 2020.

 Personal Life

-From her prior marriage, Lagarde has two sons named Pierre-Henri and Thomas.
+From her prior marriage, Christine has two sons named Pierre-Henri and Thomas.
 Since 2006, she has been in a relationship with entrepreneur Xavier Giocanti.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.